emrecan-balgun/Bootstrap---Odev1/README.md

-# Patika.dev - Frontend // Bootstrap Ödevi
+# The first Bootstrap project within the scope of Patika.dev